thejerf/mtmap/README.md

 abstraction being penetrated, even for testing code.
 Others may require it.

 This package as specified also only requires Go 1.21.
-There are many possible ways to integrate this with range support, with different performance tradeoffs that one user who only ever stores a few different keys in this may be fine with, but could be a stopper for someone storing a lot of keys.
+It is somewhat unclear how to integrate this with iteration.
+The most obvious way, to yield an `any`/`any` key-value pair, seems to violate the type safety we're seeking in the first place.
+Other options have a widely varying range of efficiencies and it's not clear to me how to pick one universal answer.

 Thus, rather than try to be all things to all people, my suggestion is that if you like the looks of this package, but need some other